R200300/payment-getbay/README.md

-# payment-getbay
+# Management restaurant
-Payment Get way payment are receive and send process and rong  payment refunded
+Management of restaurants food delivery and cloth and furniture